kiwihosting/kiwi-docs/src/content/docs/guides/Minecraft/Java/errors/session-lock.md

 -   A running Minecraft Java Edition server managed through Kiwi Hosting Panel.
 -   Basic understanding of server management.

-## Steps to Configure Server Properties
+## Steps to Fix Session Lock errors

 ### 1. Log in to the Kiwi Hosting Panel